 - When I brush my teeth at night, I check off my health successes for the day.
 If I haven’t done pushups already, I will do at least one pushup so I don’t break the chain.

-- When I need to leave for work early the next morning, I will prep a healthy bowl of oatmeal for breakfast the night before.
+- If I need to leave for work early the next morning, I will prep a healthy bowl of oatmeal for breakfast the night before.

 - When I plan to exercise the next day, I will put out exercise clothes the night before and put them on when I wake up.